PostgreSQL Performance Tuning: Optimize Your Database Server

 systemctl start reboot.target

 Another tuning point is disks.
-PostgreSQL does not rely on atime (the timestamp at which the file was last accessed) for the data files, so disabling them will save cpu cycles.
+PostgreSQL does not rely on atime (the timestamp at which the file was last accessed) for data files, so disabling them will save CPU cycles.

-Open /etc/fstab, and add noatime just near the defaults value for the drive that PostgreSQL data and WAL files are kept.
+Open /etc/fstab and add noatime near the defaults value for the drive where PostgreSQL data and WAL files are kept.

 /dev/mapper/pgdata-01-data /pgdata xfs defaults,noatime 1 1